 - Step 6 (Optional): Replace the Corresponding Schedule Symbols

 The irrigation symbol blocks included in your Irrigation F/X installation are DWG files that contain attributes, which optimize these symbols for use with our software.
 We've spent a great deal of time and effort creating this library of irrigation symbols, and myriad offices have incorporated our symbols into their office standards.

-If you want to bring in your own symbols, you'll actually be bringing the linework for each symbol into the appropriate DWG file within our symbol library by following the Adding Your Spray Head Symbols steps outlined below.
+If you want to bring in your own symbols, you'll actually be bringing the linework for each symbol into the appropriate DWG file within our symbol library by following the Adding Your Custom Head Symbols steps outlined below.
 When you do so, your symbols will maintain our attributes and, as a result, also be optimized for use with our software.
 Spray head symbols make up the bulk of the irrigation symbols that Irrigation F/X users tend to use and customize.

 Irrigation Symbols Overview

 Symbols are technically all just blocks and can be customized as desired.
 However, the symbols shown in the Irrigation Preferences are quite customizable, allowing you to match their appearance to your preferences or office standards.
 As a result, our software doesn't provide a way for you to update those images.